rujuldwivedi/Data-Structures-and-Algorithms/README.md

-# Java-DSA
+# Data Structures and Algorithms with Java

 ![Image](github-banner.svg)

-Welcome to my **Java-DSA (Data Structures and Algorithms with Java)** repository!
+Welcome to my **Java DSA** repository!
 This repository is a comprehensive collection of code and solutions covering a wide range of Data Structures, Algorithms, and problem-solving approaches implemented in Java.
 It serves as both a study resource and a showcase of my understanding and application of computer science fundamentals.

 ---